-All successful Bidders agree to make full payment to PPL Auction at the conclusion of the sale.
-Only Bank Wire Transfer, Bank Check or Cashier’s Check payable to PPL Auction will be accepted.
+All successful Bidders agree to make full payment to PPL Auction upon receipt of invoice.
+Only Bank Wire Transfer, ACH, Money Order, Cash, Bank Check or Cashier’s Check payable to PPL Auction will be accepted.
 Firm and personal checks accepted only if accompanied by a letter from your bank guaranteeing your funds.

 If you are using a wire transfer your bank may wire the funds the day after the sale.
 All sales are subject to sales and/or local taxes unless a signed exemption form is presented at the time of the purchase.
 Payment will be made in US dollars only.